 Is tracking total sales enough to know how well your business is performing?
 Not quite.
 While many business owners focus on total revenue, understanding the difference between revenue and net sales can give you a much clearer picture of financial health.

-In this article, we'll explain what net sales and revenue mean, how they connect to key financial metrics, and why both numbers matter when evaluating your company's profitability.
-You'll also learn how to calculate net sales and spot common differences between these two important figures.
-To wrap up, there's a quick comparison table to help you easily tell them apart.
+Here, I'll explain what net sales and revenue mean, how they connect to key financial metrics, and why both numbers matter when evaluating your company's profitability.
+You'll also learn how to calculate net sales, see a real-world example from Apple's income statement, and spot common mistakes when comparing these two figures.

 What Are Net Sales?

-Net sales are a company's total revenue, excluding sales returns, allowances, and discounts.
-This figure represents a business's actual income earned from sales transactions after factoring in any reductions.
-By removing these deductions, the net sales figure more accurately reflects true earnings from goods or services sold.
+Net sales are a company's total revenue from the sales of goods or services, minus sales returns, allowances, and discounts.
+This net sales figure represents a business's actual income earned from sales transactions after factoring in any reductions.
+By removing these deductions (which can include refunds for damaged goods, bulk discounts, and returns of unsold units), the number more accurately reflects true earnings.

 Net sales appear on a company's income statement, typically listed just below gross sales.
-They are a critical number for business owners to watch because they show the real strength of your sales efforts without the distortions caused by refunds or discounts.
+They're a critical number for business owners to watch because they show the real strength of your sales efforts without the distortions caused by refunds or discounts.

 Tracking net sales can help you: